-C. PROPOSED TRANSACTIONS
+C. Proposed Transactions

-1. Proposed Restructuring of the CenterPoint Facility
+Proposed Restructuring of the CenterPoint Facility

-Based on the current favorable market conditions, CenterPoint is considering the refinancing of the \$2.846 billion CenterPoint Facility to reduce the principal amount and the cost of borrowing under the facility.
-CenterPoint expects to replace the facility with a new facility.
+Based on the current favorable market conditions, CenterPoint is considering the restructuring of the \$2.846 billion CenterPoint Facility to reduce the principal amount and the cost of borrowing under the facility.
+Depending on the response of the bank lenders, CenterPoint may renegotiate or replace the facility.

 As noted above, the terms of the CenterPoint Facility were established on February 28, 2003.
 The interest rate on borrowings under the facility, currently 450 basis points over LIBOR, is based on CenterPoint's credit rating.
-Such borrowings are also supported by a pledge of the Texas Genco Stock.
+Such borrowings are also supported by a pledge of the common stock CenterPoint owns in Texas Genco Holdings, Inc. (the "Texas Genco Stock").

+CenterPoint believes that it is important to continue to reduce dependence on the CenterPoint Facility and the associated bank lenders, the unanimous consent of whom is currently required for many CenterPoint actions.
 Although the final structure has not yet been determined, it is currently contemplated that CenterPoint would repay the CenterPoint Facility with a combination of borrowings and repayments of intrasystem receivables as described below: